What Is LangChain?

 **Performance Overhead** For high-performance applications, LangChain's abstractions add latency and complexity.
 Some teams "graduate" to custom implementations after prototyping with LangChain.

-**Documentation Gaps** Despite being extensive, the documentation doesn't always keep up with the rapidly evolving codebase.
+**Documentation Gaps** Despite being broad, the documentation doesn't always keep up with the rapidly evolving codebase.
 Stack Overflow and Discord become essential for edge cases.

 Pros and Cons Summary